Barcelona - Mini Estadi

 Action from CD Condal matches at Les Corts in 1962 & 1963

 Back in La Segunda, CD Condal played on until 1961, when beset with financial problems they resigned and dropped to the regionalised Tercera.
 They regained their place in La Segunda in 1965, and played on at Les Corts until it closed in February 1966.
-From here they enjoyed a short spell at the Camp Nou, but fell back into the Tercera at the end of the 1966-67 season.
-In 1970 they merged with Atlético Cataluña CF, a team set up by fans of FC Barcelona in 1965, to form the current reserve side.
-Atlético Cataluñ had themselves merged with another factory team, CD Fabra y Coats, and it was their ground sandwiched between the Passeig de Fabra i Puig and Carrer de Dublin, that the newly monikered Barcelona Atletico used from 1970 to 1982.
+From here they enjoyed a spell at the Camp Nou, falling back into the Tercera at the end of the 1966-67 season.
+In 1970 they merged with Atlético Cataluña CF, a team set up by Barça's fans in 1965, to form the current reserve side.
+Atlético Cataluña had themselves merged with another factory team, CD Fabra y Coats, and it was their ground sandwiched between the Passeig de Fabra i Puig and Carrer de Dublin, that the newly monikered Barcelona Atlético used from 1970 to 1982.

 Camp Fabra y Coats

-In September 1982 Barça opened the Mini Estadi, designed by local architect Josep Casals and seating 15,276 over two tiers, it made a stunning statement about the size of the club.
-Here was a club with 110,000 members, sports sections that are among the best in Europe and their Reserve Team play in a purpose built, all-seater stadium.
-It is strikingly similar in design to two other stadiums that were built at the time, CD Castellon's Nou Castalia and FC Cartagena's Estadio Cartagonova.
+On 23 September 1982 Barcelona Atlético played the first team in the inaugural match at the Mini Estadi.
+Designed by local architect Josep Casals it had seating for 15,276 over two tiers, and a cantilevered roof over the west side.
+The new stadium cost 270m pesetas and made a stunning statement about the size of Barça.
+Here was a club with 110,000 members, sports sections that are among the best in Europe and their reserve team play in a purpose built, all-seater stadium.
+This compact design was copied elsewhere in Spain with CD Castellon opening the Nou Castalia in 1987 and FC Cartagena opening the Estadio Cartagonova a year later.

 Mini only in name, The Mini Estadi holds 15,276